jnv/bitoff.org/posts/2023-02-08-is-twitter-api-free/index.md

 ---
 title: "Is Twitter API Free?
 I've built a website to find out"
-description: "A single-serving site for checking the status of Twitter API paywall."
+description: 'A single-serving site for checking the status of Twitter API paywall.'
 discussion:
   Dev.to: https://dev.to/jnv/is-twitter-api-free-ive-built-a-website-to-find-out-3hn4
   Twitter: https://twitter.com/janvlnas/status/1622729833426874369